temporalio/documentation/docs/cloud/tcld/account/metrics/accepted-client-ca/set.md

 id: set
 title: tcld account metrics accepted-client-ca set
 sidebar_label: set
-description: How to set the client CA certificates for the metrics endpoint of a Temporal Cloud account using tcld.
+description: How to set the end-entity certificates for the metrics endpoint of a Temporal Cloud account using tcld.
 tags:
   - reference
   - tcld
 ---

-The `tcld account metrics accepted-client-ca set` command sets the client CA certificates for the metrics endpoint of a Temporal Cloud account.
+The `tcld account metrics accepted-client-ca set` command sets the end-entity certificates for the metrics endpoint of a Temporal Cloud account.

 `tcld account metrics accepted-client-ca set --ca-certificate <value>`